 Women gained the right to vote in 1918.
 The Dominion Elections Act of 1920 granted the responsibility for the electoral process to a Chief Electoral Officer who oversaw the conduct of federal elections, including control of the voting process, election expenses and registration of political parties.
 To vote in a federal election today, persons must be Canadian citizens 18 years of age or older and listed by name on the voters list.
 The lists bear the names and addresses of eligible voters within a particular polling station.

 Before 1935, municipal voters lists were used in federal elections.
 Starting with the election of 1935, federal voters lists were created.

-Important Note: If you are looking for someone who lived in a city, search city directories instead of voters lists because the names of individuals are listed alphabetically.
+If you are looking for someone who lived in a city, search Canadian directories instead of voters lists because the names of individuals are listed alphabetically.

 Research at Library and Archives Canada

 Library and Archives Canada holds federal voters lists of the Office of the Electoral Officer for Canada (RG 113) from 1935 to 1988.
 The voters lists are arranged alphabetically by the name of the electoral district within each province and territory.
 Within the electoral districts the lists are further arranged by polling station.